thebkv/bkv/Daniel_06.md

 **(vv.
 4-5)**
 Then the **Minor Executive Faculties and Corrupting Forces (Princes and Presidents)** sought to find occasion against **The Illumined Intellect** concerning the kingdom; but they found none—neither inner error nor spiritual defect.
-They said, “We shall not find any occasion against this Illumined Intellect, except we find it concerning the **Law of his Source**.”
+They said, “There is no flaw in the Light — only in its devotion can we strike.”
 *When the **Egoic Will** cannot accuse purity of fault, it attacks **devotion** itself.*

 **(vv.
 6-9)**